coreos/rpm-ostree/docs/container.md

 CLI.
 For more information, see `man skopeo`.

-It is likely at some point that we add `rpm-ostree compose container` or so which would natively input and output a container image.
+It is likely at some point that we add `rpm-ostree compose container` or so which would natively input and output a (base) container image.

-Note that `rpm-ostree ex-container encapsulate` is just exposing the underlying `ostree` functionality here; you can encapsulate an ostree commit generated via any tool, not just `rpm-ostree compose tree`.